-Born in 1955 in Arkansas to parents married in San Francisco after WWII, my childhood in the South greatly affected my worldview including a cross burning across the street from my family's home when I was very young.
+I was born in 1955 in Arkansas to parents married in San Francisco after WWII.
+My childhood in the South greatly affected my worldview, shaped particularly by a cross burning across the street from my family's home when I was young.

 My visual memories are of a black and white world, muted colors, all seen through a prism of hazy humidity.
 Art of any kind was not something that was ever talked about in his house or neighborhood.
 Artists were thought of as strange people far away on the East or West Coast or in Europe.
 He was in his early twenties when he first visited an art museum as part of an assignment for the one mandatory art appreciation class needed to fulfill college graduation requirements, the class and the professor, Al Allen, Jim still remembers, forty years later.

 My first drawing and painting classes were with Jack Scott at College of Marin.
 I will always be grateful to Jack for his encouragement, generosity, and emphasis on looking, looking again, and looking still more until you finally see.

 Jim has been most affected by the works of Manet, Degas, Monet, Cézanne, van Gogh, Matisse, Hopper, Register, and Diebenkorn.
 He is constantly inspired by and learns from other local artists.

 Jim paints with oils seven days a week in a home studio.
 He begins painting early in the morning and continues until early evening - eight to twelve hours a day.
 Life does get in the way at times, but with headphones on and music playing, I see myself following this same daily routine as long as I can hold a brush.